 Both tables should be divided into rows with 16 entries in each row.
 The text files we give you have the numbers in one long sequence, separated by spaces.

 You need the individual numbers in the file.
-You can do this by opening the file into variable F, reading F into a string s, and splitting s into the individual fields, or by using our usual for line in F: nums = line.split()
+You can do this by opening the file into variable F, reading F into a string s, and splitting s into the individual fields, nums = line.split() '''